Gottox/mk_timetable/README.md

 mk_timetable
 ============

 Generates a time table.
-Useful for german research assistant that give a shit about a record book
+Useful for german research assistants that give a shit about a record book

 ```